 You’ve made significant investments in the past and I’m pretty sure that you’re not interested in paying twice.
 That is why we made sure that you can use Testlab Neo without any additional costs.
-Your investments of the past fully entitle you to use the corresponding functionalities in Testlab Neo.
+In fact, your investments of the past fully entitle you to use the corresponding functionalities in Testlab Neo.

 Additionally, your current SCADAS hardware is also supported in Testlab Neo without any functionality loss.

-4. “I can’t do all of the job with Testlab Neo yet.”
+4. “I can’t do all of the jobs with Testlab Neo yet.”